 At Western, we provide a number of internal courses and learning opportunities developed specifically for our employees.
 Programs are offered by Learning and Development Services and other Western partners.

-Course schedules and registration for Fall/Winter 2014-15 are now available.
+Course schedules and registration for Winter/Spring 2015 are now available.

 The following courses are available to Western employees.